UCBoulder/tardigrade_vector_tools/README.rst

 Style Guide
 ===========

+This project uses the `gersemi`_ CMake linter.
+The CI style guide check runs the following command

+.. code-block:
+   $ gersemi CMakeLists.txt src/ docs/ --check
+and any automatic fixes may be reviewed and then applied by developers with the following commands

+.. code-block:
+   $ gersemi CMakeLists.txt src/ docs/ --diff
+   $ gersemi CMakeLists.txt src/ docs/ --in-place

 This project does not yet have a full style guide.
 Generally, wherever a style can't be inferred from surrounding code this project falls back to `PEP-8`_ -like styles.
 There are two notable exceptions to the notional PEP-8 fall back: